 Often we go into business seeking the freedom to be our own boss, set our hours and control how much money we make.
-Sadly, rather than freedom we find overwhelm in the tasks that need to be done each day.
+Sadly, rather than finding freedom in business, we find overwhelm in the tasks we need to do each day.

-The transition to self-employment can be exciting and difficult at the same time.
+The transition to self-employment can be exciting and be challenging at the same time.
 You no longer have outside forces holding you accountable and need to learn to be accountable to yourself.
-This means learning to recognize your weaknesses and distractions in your day and to figure out what works for you!
+This means learning to recognize your weaknesses and distractions in your day and to figure out what works best for you!

 True freedom is impossible without a mind made free by discipline. ~ Mortimer J. Adler

 When I started my own business, it took me a good year to figure out the routine that worked for me.
-Over time, I realized that my morning routine of watching the news while getting the girls ready for school was a really bad habit for me.
+Over time, I realized that my morning routine of watching the news while getting the girls ready for school was a blind spot.
 It was a distraction in the morning as we were trying to get out the door or it would suck me in once they left.

 What worked for me was going straight to my office once the girls left for school.
 No stop to do laundry and no TV allowed!
 For some it may mean that if you are working from home, creating a designated work area or set office’ hours.
 It’s important to find what works for you as it’s different for everybody!